natashaclerkin/maisigh-MS4/README.md

 ## Features Left to Implement
 - Maisigh newsletter sign up form to update users of new products and possible discounts.
 - Pagination for inspiration browsing when more products are added to the site
-- Complete Google & Social Newtwork Sign-in to allow users to sign in quicker and more securely
+- Complete Google & Social Network Sign-in to allow users to sign in quicker and more securely
 - Additional categories as more products are added to the inventory and site
 - Automated review checks for admin before they are published live on the site or smart filtering for inappropriate content.
 - Enable comments and social media sharing functionality on each product and blog post.
 - Expand the admin profile to include usage and analytics reports to validate possible affiliate marketing.
 - Full contact form functionality that notifies the team when a query is received
-- Ability to add additional photos to the product page and implement zoom feature so the user can see closer detail.
+- Ability to add additional photos to the product page and implement a zoom feature so the user can see closer detail.
 - Cross-selling products that are often purchased together and the ability for admin to change these products as required.
-- Allow email alerts to ping users of wishlist items when the item has beturned back in stock, running low in stock or has been recently discount to allure the user back to the site.
+- Allow email alerts to ping users of wishlist items when the item has returned in stock, running low in stock or has been recently discounted to allure the user back to the site.

 [^ Back To Top ](#contents)